 Courtney worked in international development for a decade, serving as a program officer for The Asia Foundation and consultant for the International Rice Research Institute.
 She has a B.A. in Foreign Affairs from the University of Virginia and a joint M.S. degree in Agricultural Economics and International Agricultural Development from the University of California, Davis.
 She has co-authored two English-Vietnamese dictionaries and has also translated the work of several Vietnamese authors into English.
 She is a board member of the non-profit Viet Historical Preservation Foundation, which records oral histories of Vietnamese Americans, and also serves as a mentor for the New Leader Scholarship Program.

 Jenny is Associate Director of Strategic Partnerships and Policy at Safe & Sound.
 She was previously a senior staff attorney with Public Advocates, a civil-rights and policy advocacy organization, and has consulted with Glide’s Family, Youth and Childcare Center, among other organizations.
 She serves on several non-profit boards, including Community Initiatives, Hedge Funds Care, The Little School, and San Francisco Day School.
 Ms. Pearlman graduated cum laude from Georgetown Law Center and received a degree in International Politics from Georgetown University.

-Aarti is Head of Strategy and Analytics for Sales Operations at Uber.
-She previously served as Senior Manager at Glassdoor, where she defined strategy for the sales teams serving Glassdoor’s Enterprise and Small Medium Business customers.
+Aarti is Head of Sales Strategy and Operations at Canva.
+She previously served in leadership roles at Uber and Glassdoor.
 Over the course of her career she has worked in Finance, Management Consulting and Strategy/Operations across three continents, and speaks fluent French and Spanish.
 She has a bachelors degree in Chemical Engineering from the Indian Institute of Technology, New Delhi, and an M.B.A with honors from The University of Chicago Booth School of Business.
 In her free time, she enjoys mentoring high school students, practicing yoga, training on circus apparatus and hiking around the Bay Area.

 Beth Shapiro Schulte